xaviershay/blog/_posts/2014-10-22-victorian-state-election-2014.md

 Sandell](http://www.ellensandell.com/policies) do the same at state level.

 On November 29th I'm voting Greens first because they have the best policies.
-Labour second, because they are a better choice than Liberal.
+Labor second, because they are a better choice than Liberal.
 The Sex Party
 third: they're crazy and I hope it gives the Liberals something to think about that they ranked below them.